-With running being one of the most popular activity among Singaporean, we did a poll to find out what are the most common Goals among participant in training and taking part in a marathon.
+With running being one of the most popular activities among Singaporeans, we polled to find out the most common Goals among participants in training and taking part in a marathon.

 Below are the 5 most common goals from our poll.

 Everybody wants to be fit or at least fitter.
 No doubt preparing for a marathon will improve your fitness levels, even if you walk the whole distance.

 - TO RAISE MONEY FOR CHARITY

 Many running events have been partnering up with charity organizations to raise funds for a cause; such events not only raise awareness but also donate part of the registration fees to the charity organization; participating in these events allows participants to contribute to the community.
 Run For Hope and Yellow Ribbon Run is running games that build awareness and add to the charity organization.
 Alternatively, you could raise your community donation campaign through websites like Give.
 Sg or Gofundme.com.https://www.straitstimes.com/sport/quek-to-raise-funds-for-charity-via-book-on-marathon-training

 Whether you’ve turned 40. got married, had children, or got a new job running a marathon is a perfect way to celebrate – providing you do your training to make it the unforgettable experience it should be.
 In 2014, A Sportsman Ran 42km before proposing to his girlfriend at Sundown Marathon Singapore finishing line.https://vulcanpost.com/11140/sundown/

 - TO BE PART OF A TEAM